reillymedia/sevenslegal/themes/netlify-basic/content/blog/serving-jail-time-before-a-conviction.md

-+++
+---
+title: "Serving Jail Time Before a Conviction"
+yoast_title: "Serving Jail Time Before a Conviction"
+yoast_description: "Many people serve time behind bars before they are even convicted of a crime just because they can't afford to post bail."
+categories: [
+  "Blog",
-categories = "Criminal Law"
+  "Criminal Law"
-date = 2022-11-10T18:30:00Z
+]
-pfd_file = ""
+pfd_file: ""
-summary = "While it might sound hard to believe, many people serve time behind bars before they are even convicted of a crime just because they can’t afford to post bail.
+summary: "While it might sound hard to believe, many people serve time behind bars before they are even convicted of a crime just because they can’t afford to post bail.
 It’s a fact that lawmakers in California are trying to change.
 New proposed language would set bond amounts according to the defendant’s income.
-Bail and Serving" tags = [] title = "Serving Jail Time Before a Conviction" url = "/blog/serving-jail-time-conviction/"
+Bail and Serving"

-+++
+tags: [
+  "bail",
+  "bail bond",
+  "bounty hunter",
+  "Prison Policy Institutes",
+  "serving jail time"
+]
+url: "/blog/serving-jail-time-conviction/597/"
+date: 2022-11-09T18:30:00Z
+featured_image: "/uploads/CourtInjunction.jpg"
+img_alt: "jail"
+---
 While it might sound hard to believe, many people serve time behind bars before they are even convicted of a crime just because they can’t afford to post bail.
 It’s a fact that lawmakers in California are trying to change.
 New proposed language would set bond amounts according to the defendant’s income.

 ## Serving Jail Time Before a Conviction